 Does a letter affect the quality of my appeal?

 Certainly not!
 The quality of your appeal remains the same whether you use a form or a letter, and the Administrative Law Judge (ALJ) will consider it effectively.

 - Letter to increase the salary (guide + free template)

 - Letter of separation to an employee (guide + free template)

 Jump to section

 How to write an unemployment appeal letter

 An unemployment appeal letter is written in business letter format.
-Begin your letter with your address and contact information, followed by a date and the department address, salute the recipient, and begin your letter by indicating that you are writing to appeal against the unemployment agency’s decision and explain the reason why.
+Begin your letter with your address and contact information, followed by a date and the recipient’s address, salute the recipient and begin your letter by indicating that you are writing to appeal against the unemployment agency’s decision and provide the reasons.
 Sign off with “Sincerely,” followed by your signature and name.